• Skip to primary navigation

 Bake for 15-18 minutes until baked through and enjoy warm if possible.
 You can try the add-ins from

-While it's always best warm, cornbread can be kept for about 3 days, sealed on the countertop or up to five days in the refrigerator.
+While it’s always best warm, whole wheat cornbread will keep for about 3 days, sealed on the countertop, or up to five days in the refrigerator.

 Add-In Options

-The options for cornbread add-ins are bountiful but here are some of my favorites:
+The options for whole wheat cornbread add-ins are bountiful, but here are some of my favorites:

 • 3/4 cup shredded cheddar cheese and a can of diced jalapeños or diced green chilis for a milder option